Charlie Chaplin Filmography Continued

 the Pilgrim's true intentions are revealed, rather than arresting him,

-sheriff escorts him to the Mexican border.
+border.
 He orders the fugitive to

-a bouquet of flowers.
-When Charlie obeys, the sheriff boots him across
+obeys, the sheriff boots him across

-on one side, and arrest as a fugitive on the other, slowly walking
+as a fugitive on the other, slowly walking

-the sunset with one foot in Mexico and the other in the USA.
+into the sunset with one foot in

 Cast